Xavilien/automatic-grading/README.md

 **Note**: refer to [here](#setup) for the additional data you will have to download if you would like to re-run `processing.py`.

 ### Initialising Hyperparameters
-`initialisation.py` is where we generate 36 sets of hyperparameters for all the models we want to train.
-The functions are called in `train.py` and `evaluate.py` and so there is no real need to run this, but you may want to examine the hyperparameters we search through.
+`initialisation.py` is where we generate 36 sets of hyperparameters for all the models we want to train as well as define some helper functions.
+The functions are called in `train.py` and `evaluate.py` so there is no real need to run this, but you may want to examine the hyperparameters we search through.

 ### Generating Models
 `models.py` contains the `get_model` function which generates a models given a set of hyperparameters.
-During training in `train.py`, we loop through all 36 sets of hyperparameters generated in `initialisation.py` and generate a model for each of them.
+During training in `train.py` and `split_test.py`, call this function to generate the model we want.

 ### Training Models
 Running `train.py` will train 5 models for each of the 36 sets of hyperparameters generated in `initialisation.py`, resulting in a total of 180 models.
 We use 5-fold cross-validation and so each of the 5 models is trained on a different subset of 80% of the training data while the other 20% is used for validation.

-The function also counts the number of models that have already been trained so that in the event that training is interrupted, running the function again will resume training from the last model that it had been training in order to save time.
+The function also counts the number of models that have already been trained so that in the event that training is interrupted, running the function again will skip the models that have already been trained in order to save time.

 ### Evaluating All Models
 Running `evaluate.py`: generates the results from the trained models as a csv file saved in `src/results`.
-We use 5-fold cross-validation and the metrics we use are accuracy, loss and F1 score.
-The default option is to take the mean of the 5 models, but passing "best" or "all" into `evaluate()` will save the best result or all of the results respectively.
+We use 5-fold cross-validation and the metrics we use are accuracy, loss and weighted F1 score.

 The results that we generated for our research paper can already be found in `src/results`.
-The following tables showcase half of those results (for when the embeddings of the models were not trained:
+The following tables showcase half of those results (for when the embeddings of the models were not trained):

 <div style="text-align: center;">
     <img alt="Performance of Quantitative Models on Dataset 1" src="images/results1.png" width="48%"/>